Yoni-Berihun/Yegna-Budget/README.md

 *Learn and change yourself: Clean UI for daily tips and financial lessons.*

 ![QR Code for APK Download](app-qr.png)
-*Scan to Download: Get the APK from Google Drive and start budgeting today!*
+*Scan to Download: Get the APK from Github and start budgeting today!*